xapantu/slides-smt/counting/counting.md

 $F(c_1, …, c_n, \mathbf{y}) \land \bigwedge\limits_{i=1}^n c_i = \sharp\{ x \ |\ \psi_i(x, c_1, …, c_n,
 \mathbf{y})\}$

 where no counting constraints appear in $F$.
+While most formulas can be rewritten to this form, there are some corner cases that we discuss in the last section.

 We are going to explain a way to decide this formula, i.e. saying wether they are satisfiable, and if yes give a model that satisfies this formula.